chenqian1900/English-Fluency-Journey/README.md

 ### What's this?
 Family Album USA is a popular TV show among Chinese English learners because it's espically made for English learners and recommended by many teachers.

+**Goal** - I've spent about 2 months to memorize the first 13 episodes of this show, which primarily benefit to my pronunciation and intonation.
+I want to continue learning this material, but by spending as little time as possible.

+**Method** -

+---

+### Steps: